 Solid Rubber: Natural Rubber, SBR, Butyl Rubber, Santoprene, EPDM Rubber, Silicone Rubber, Neoprene Rubber, Buna Nitrile

-Various types of foam tapes are ideal for use in appliances, automotive applications, electrical/electronics, shower and bath, truck/trailer/RV, point-of-purchase signage, window fabrication, and plastic molder/extruder applications.
-It is often used in place of mechanical fasteners (rivets, bolts, screws, and welding materials) because of its ability to withstand a high level of vibration, its high strength and its durable seals against cold, dust, gas, liquid, sounds, etc.
+Foam tapes are ideal for use in appliances, automotive applications, electrical/electronics, shower and bath, truck/trailer/RV, point-of-purchase signage, window fabrication, and plastic molder/extruder applications.
+They are often used in place of mechanical fasteners (rivets, bolts, screws, and welding materials) because of its ability to withstand a high level of vibration, its high strength and its durable seals against cold, dust, gas, liquid, sounds, etc.

 - Polyethylene foam tapes

 - EFO EPDM foam tapes

 Foam tapes are used in many bonding and sealing applications.
 Great examples of foam tape applications are found in the automotive industry, and include bonding plastic emblems onto metal substrates as well as the sealing of windows, doors, sun roofs, and trunks/hatches.
 Foam tapes are also used extensively in the HVAC and construction industries for a variety of applications.

 Another common use for foam tapes is for weatherstripping.
 You will usually see it placed along doors and windows to keep cold and hot air outside.
 When there is an insufficient seal around a window or door, foam tape is great for closing the gaps and offering a solid, long-term, cost-effective solution to replacement.
 Dummies.com provides an excellent video below for the application of weatherstripping.